Incognito-Tabs/Roblox-WS-Execution/readme.md

 To harness the power of Roblox WS Execution, follow these simple steps:

-1. Download and install the Roblox WS Server extension for Visual Studio Code from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=incognito-developer.roblox-ws-server&ssr=false#version-history).
+1. Install the Roblox WS Server extension for Visual Studio Code from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=incognito-developer.roblox-ws-server&ssr=false#version-history).

 2. Ensure you have a Roblox executor that supports WebSocket connections.